oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Authentication {#security-client-authentication}

-Authorization servers SHOULD use client authentication if possible.

-It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as mTLS {{RFC8705}} or `private_key_jwt` {{OpenID}}.
-When asymmetric methods for client authentication are used, authorization servers do not need to store sensitive symmetric keys, making these methods more robust against a number of attacks.

-Authorization server MUST only rely on client authentication if the process of issuance/registration and distribution of the underlying credentials ensures their confidentiality.
+The authorization server MUST only rely on client authentication if the process of issuance/registration and distribution of the underlying credentials ensures their confidentiality.